dnsimple/dnsimple-support/content/articles/renewing-domain.markdown

 ---
 title: Renewing a Domain
-excerpt: How to renewing a domain using your DNSimple account.
+excerpt: How to renew a domain using your DNSimple account.
 categories:
 - Domains
 ---